jsakamoto/CssClassInlineBuilder/README.md

 #### 3-3. any other type properties in an object

-If you pass an object with non-boolean type properties, a CSS class name will be built for each of those properties.
+If you pass an object with non-boolean-type properties, a CSS class name will be built for each property.
-That CSS class name will be concatenated with a hyphen of the property name and its property value.
+That CSS class name will be concatenated with a hyphen of the property name and its value.

 ```html
 @code {